Prof. HWANG, Cheng Chun Patrick (黄聖鈞)

-Patrick Hwang is a design professional focusing on architectural education.
-Since 2010, he has been developing an empirical operational theory involving a transformative design process through real-world architectural projects.
-Within the Master of Architecture design studio setting, these projects more than 7 thus far, have engaged with the issues of collective memory, heritage adaptation and urban revitalization in the city of Hsinchu, Mumbai and Hong Kong.
-His interest in design methods, history and theory has to lead him to an ongoing 5 year research project in the works of French visionary architect and educator Étienne-Louis Boullée, part of which is supported by the Direct Grant from the Faculty of Social Science.
+Patrick Hwang is a design professional focusing on the research of architectural education.
+Since 2010, he has been developing an empirical operational theory involving a transformative design process.
+Within the Master of Architecture design studio setting, these projects have engaged with the issues of collective memory, heritage adaptation and urban revitalisation in various cities across Asia.

-Mr. Hwang is a licensed architect in the United States.
+Patrick is a licensed architect in the United States.
 He has over a decade of experience in practice working on the design of various speculative and built works of architecture, including the Art Gallery of Ontario heritage transformation; Fresno Metropolitan Museum; David L. Lawrence Convention Center and Rainbow Apartments in Skidrow.
-Prior to joining CUHK he was Assistant Professor at University of Arizona.
-Patrick Hwang holds degrees of architecture from both Columbia University and Rhode Island School of Design.
+Prior to joining CUHK, he was Assistant Professor at University of Arizona.
+Patrick holds degrees of architecture from both Columbia University and Rhode Island School of Design.

 Architectural design, monuments and monumentality,